rapid7/insightconnect-plugins/plugins/rapid7_insightvm/help.md

 #### Generate Shared Secret

-Generate a shared secret to pair a scan engine to a security console
+This action is used to generate a shared secret to pair a scan engine to a security console

 ##### Input